12 Man V Food Chicken Challenges We Couldn't Stop Watching

 9. Death Row Challenge at Big Shake's in Nashville

 It's not every day that you can sample three of the world's hottest peppers in one sitting.
 But that's exactly what Casey Webb faced when he took on the daunting culinary trial of consuming three ultra-fiery wings at Big Shake's in Nashville, Tennessee.
-The aptly named Death Row Challenge consisted of three chicken tenders slathered in a scorching sauce infused with ghost peppers (around 1,000,000 SU), Trinidad scorpion peppers (around 2,000,000 SU), and Carolina reapers (around 2,200,000 SU).
+The aptly named Death Row Challenge consisted of three chicken tenders slathered in a scorching sauce infused with ghost peppers, Trinidad scorpion peppers, and Carolina reapers.
 Webb was given just 10 minutes to complete the challenge, with only one cup of water to ease his pain (made all the more difficult because the idea of drinking water to ease the burn is a common spicy food myth).

 Since its inception, of the 200 or 300 people who attempted the Death Row Challenge, only around 20 had been successful, as the restaurant's owner said at the time of filming.
 It turned out that the chicken wings were no joke — both Webb and Big Shake's employees had to wear respirators when blending the sauce to protect themselves from the fumes.
 Webb also had to wear gloves during the challenge to avoid burning his hands.
-Although Webb finished the first tender with a hearty seven minutes left on the clock, he ultimately failed the challenge.
+Webb finished the first tender with a hearty seven minutes left on the clock, but doubt still reared its ugly head.
 "My future looks bleak as the Carolina reaper comes to collect," he said with one formidable wing left on his plate.
+Ultimately, he prevailed in the end.

 10. Hottest Wings in Baseball Challenge at Game Seven Grill in Phoenix, Arizona